 We have different types of smokers, mainly based on the primary fuel source.
 These include:

 The main unique feature of the propane smoker is the source of heat.
 Heat is generated from the gas container/cylinder, which is attached to the smoker.
 The gas cylinder may require refilling.
-With the addition of smoking woods, smoke is created to add flavor to the meat.
+With the addition of smoking woods, smoke is created to add flavour to the meat.
 The main pronounced advantage of the gas smoker is the ease of controlling the temperature.
 Thus, making it much easier to adjust heat than with a charcoal or pellet smoker.
 Our top recommended gas smoker is Char-Broil smoker.

 Charcoal smokers, such as bullet smokers, ceramic kamado ovens, and drum smokers, utilize charcoal as the primary source of heat.
-They comprise of a firebox where the charcoal, together with smoke woods, is placed to generate heat for a smoke.
+They comprise of a firebox where the charcoal, together with smoke woods, is placed to generate heat for smoke.
 In between the Smoker, there is a water pan just above the firebox to cool the temperatures while smoking.
 More so the smoker has got a cooking chamber where the food or meat is placed with a lid on top to let the smoke out.
 Our recommended charcoal smoker is Weber 14402001 Original Kettle Charcoal Grill.

 An electric smoker is one of the known convenient smokers.
 It consists of an electric heating element capable of varying the heating temperature from that of cold temperatures to about hot smoking 135oC.
 Comparing the electric smoker to charcoal and pellet smoker is that they produce less flavor but can be uplifted by adding wood chips.
 We recommend Masterbuilt-130B Digital meat smoker as the best electric smoker.